ratika-12/ratika-12/README.md

 - 👋 Hi, I’m @ratika-12
-- 👀 I’m interested in ...Development
+- 👀 I’m interested in Development
-- 🌱 I’m currently learning ...Data Structures and Algorithms
+- 🌱 I’m currently learning Data Structures and Algorithms
-- 💞️ I’m looking to collaborate on ...Open source projects
+- 💞️ I’m looking to collaborate on OpenSource Projects
-- 📫 How to reach me ...12ratikaswami@gmail.com
+- 📫 How to reach me 12ratikaswami@gmail.com

 <!---
 ratika-12/ratika-12 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.